Mitra-88/sysinfo-lite/README.md

 ## Why bother? 🤔

-`platform.platform()` is okay.
-Mid.
-Works, but messy.
-SysLite gives you **exactly what you need**: OS, version, and architecture in one clean string. 💡
+`platform.platform()` works, but it’s messy and mid-tier.
+SysLite, on the other hand, gives you **precisely what you need** OS, version, and architecture all in one clean, readable string.

 ## Example Output 🎯